Eskilstuna-kommun/abstractsettercsw/README.md

 #### Configuration options
 - `additionalExclusionGroups`: what additional group/s beyond `background` and `none` to not look for eligible layers in.
 An array of strings.
 Optional.
 - `url`: a csw endpoint.
+A string.
 Mandatory.
-- `propertyName`: what property name to match layer names with.
+- `metadataPropertyName`: what metadata record property name to match layer names with.
 Defaults to `any` which looks everywhere in a metadata record.
+A string.
+Optional.
+- `layerExclusionProp`: layer property that makes a layer ineligible (the plugin won't look for an abstract for it).
+A string.
+Optional.

 #### Example usage